[ Reference Info Index | Glossopedia ]

 Staple-secured pressure bar: Conklin and some English makers secured the pressure bar to the short arm of the lever.
 A tab stamped into the middle of the pressure bar is formed into the shape of a staple; its open end is passed through the pressure bar and slightly flattened so that it cannot come back through the opening in the pressure bar.
 The end of the lever’s short arm has tabs on it like those on Waterman and Wahl-Eversharp pens, but the tabs bend inward to form a closed loop instead of protruding outward.
 The end of the pressure bar is placed over the staple and the tabs are closed together so that they lock the lever together with the pressure bar.

 This design makes it very difficult to separate the pressure bar from the lever and reinstall it, and I recommend that you not do so unless it is absolutely necessary.
-The least troublesome method for removing the pressure bar is to drive out the lever pin, pull the lever toward the distal end of the barrel to expose its inner end, and use a dental scraper or a similar tool to pry the two sides of the lever’s end apart until the pressure bar can be wiggled off.
+The least troublesome method for removing the pressure bar is to drive out the lever pin, pull the lever toward the back end of the barrel to expose its inner end, and use a dental scraper or a similar tool to pry the two sides of the lever’s end apart until the pressure bar can be wiggled off.

 Before you can reinstall the pressure bar, you must open the staple.
 Place the pressure bar, staple side down, on a nib knockout block, and position the staple over a hole that will accommodate its entire length.
 Use a very fine pin punch like the one shown here, made from a 2" (5 cm) length of 1∕2" (1.3 cm) dowel and a short length of 0.039" (1.0 mm) spring wire, to pop the end of the staple out of the slot as shown here: